arj03/ssb-browser-turtle/README.md

 ## Running locally

-`npm run build` will compile the javascript. `write-dist.js` can be used to prepare all the files needed in the dist dir in a cache-busting friendly manner.
+`npm run build` will compile the javascript and write files to the dist dir in a cache-busting friendly manner.
 To test locally it is recommended to run a http server from this directory.